What is Summer Challenge?

 - Participation in the Rainier Scholars program

 - Smarter Balanced (SBAC) scores or other standardized test (ITBS, SSAT, SCAT, CoGAT, ERB) scores in the 90th percentile or above in at least one subject area.
-The minimum SBAC scores for tests taken the spring of 2018 are as follows:
+Although we won’t have the minimum required scores for the spring 2019 tests until closer to the opening of registration, for your reference, the minimum SBAC scores for tests taken the spring of 2018 were as follows:

 - 4th Grade test: ELA 2603, OR Math 2601

 - 5th Grade test: ELA 2639, OR Math 2638